stefanprodan/caddy-builder/README.md

 ```

 Edit the [docker-compose](https://github.com/stefanprodan/caddy-builder/blob/master/docker-compose.yml)
-file and replace the image prefix with your own repo name.
+file and replace the image prefix with your own repo name:

 ```yaml
 version: "3.3"